Types of CBD: Full Spectrum vs Broad Spectrum vs Isolate

 Extraction is the process that turns the whole hemp plant into a CBD product, whether that’s CBD oil, topicals, tinctures, sublinguals sprays, or more.

-Isolate, Full spectrum, Broad Spectrum: The Different Types of Extraction
+Isolate, Full spectrum, Broad Spectrum: The Different Types of CBD

 These different types of CBD refer to a plant’s cannabinoid profile.

-Isolate refers to an extraction process that, you guessed it, isolates CBD from the rest of the compounds in the cannabis plant.
+Isolate refers to a type of CBD that, you guessed it, is isolated from the rest of the compounds in the cannabis plant.

 After CBD concentrate is extracted and separated from the rest of the compounds in the plant, it then goes through a winterization process, which extracts any remaining waxes, terpenes, or cannabinoids.
 This creates a CBD product that tests as high as 99% pure CBD.